 The more complicated you can make any financial deal, the easier it is to rip off the customer.

 Keep that in mind before signing any contract.
-Car leases are a bad deal because of this - the document can be very opaque and the real cost of the vehicle - the purchase price, the turn-in price, the interest rate - are all obscured in favor of "monthly payment".
+Car leases are a bad deal because of this - the document can be very opaque and the real cost of the vehicle - the purchase price, the turn-in price, excess wear charges, and the interest rate - are all obscured in favor of "monthly payment".

 The other problem with these contracts is that they limit your options.
 If you decide, later in life, that you need money for something - whether it is buying a home, paying medical bills, or whatever, you won't have it.
 Even buying a car may be hard to do if all your money is tied up in an annuity.
 You'd have to get a car loan and then pay for it with the annuity.